Model Call | Project Fed

 I want to document more of these stories.

 So!
-I am searching for moms with babies who are willing to get vulnerable and participate in photojournalism project featuring images and stories that celebrate baby feeding experiences of all kinds.
-Breastfeeding, pumping, formula feeding, and feeding struggles.
+I am searching for moms with babies who are willing to get vulnerable and participate in photojournalism project featuring images and stories that shine a light on the feelings, the victories, and the sometimes crazy things moms go thru when it comes to breastfeeding, pumping, formula feeding, and feeding struggles.
 Because the reality is that feeding our babies is HARD and we all struggle at some point.
 We all begin this journey unprepared.
 We all have moments where we questions our choices, feel judged by others or are too damn hard on ourselves.

 Sharing our stories has the power to change the greater narrative.